CCRN Frequently Asked Questions

 Eligible hours are those spent caring for the patient population — adult, pediatric or neonatal — related to the exam for which you are applying.
 If you hold Adult CCRN certification only you may not represent yourself as a CCRN while caring for pediatric or neonatal patients.

-The CCRN exam is for nurses who work at the bedside of acutely and/or critically ill patients in areas such as ICUs, CCUs, respiratory ICUs, surgical ICUs, medical/surgical ICUs, cardiac/surgical ICUs, neuro/neurosurgical ICUs, PICUs, NICUs, critical care transport/flight, trauma units, emergency departments and in nurse anesthesia — or in other units as appropriate.
+The CCRN exam is for nurses who work at the bedside of acutely/critically ill patients in areas such as ICUs, CCUs, respiratory ICUs, surgical ICUs, medical/surgical ICUs, cardiac/surgical ICUs, neuro/neurosurgical ICUs, PICUs, NICUs, critical care transport/flight, trauma units, emergency departments and in nurse anesthesia — or in other units as appropriate.
 Final determination of eligibility is not based on unit type but on patient acuity, as patient placement varies by facility and bed availability.

 CCRN is a registered service mark and a brand name.
 It does not mean “Critical Care Registered Nurse” as AACN cannot guarantee that a certificant is a registered nurse — this is an issue between the nurse and their state.
-We do require that certificants possess a current unencumbered RN or APRN license when they apply for the exam and renew their certification, and that they notify us of any change in their status.
+We do require that certificants possess a current, unencumbered RN or APRN license when they apply for the exam and renew their certification, and that they notify us of any change in their status.

-The 3-hour CCRN exam contains 150 items; 125 items are scored and 25 are used to gather statistical data on item performance for future exams.
+The three-hour CCRN exam contains 150 items; 125 items are scored and 25 are used to gather statistical data on item performance for future exams.
 The items are based on the AACN Synergy Model for Patient Care, with 80% focusing on Clinical Judgment and 20% focusing on Professional Caring and Ethical Practice.